bytefair/vanilli/readme.md

 1. Install Bower dependencies.
 2. Set up your theme options.
 Loading order is pretty clear in functions.php.
+Things listed as optional are optional and can be entirely removed whereas functionality listed as required will break the theme if removed.

 ## Style Notes